 In the News Industry there is no such thing as late work.
 All assignments must be turned in on time.
 Any and all assignments are due on the due date.
 After Class is late.
-If I say turn it in now, you turn it in at that time, not five minutes later.
-Five minutes later is LATE.
-Please do not ask me for ways to resolve your deadline problems.
-If you show up late for class and miss the start of a quiz or a test, you will not be able to take the test or quiz and will receive a ZERO(0) for its grade.
+If you show up late for class and miss the start of a quiz or a test, you will not be able to take the test or quiz and will receive a ZERO (0) for its grade.
 Because you are late.